 Take a break from the shopping spree and enjoy some winter specials – char-grilled sweet potatoes fondly called as shakarkandi.
 Top it with some masala and you have one hell of a combo!

-One of my favourite lunch options in Lajpat is definitely the choley-kulchey wala.
-This guy has been there for years now – it is now served at 35INR for a plate of spicy choley and three toasted kulchas.
-A lot of places serve choley kulchey on the streets but the spices and preparation of the choley that this guy does is exemplary.
+One of my favourite lunch options in Lajpat is definitely the choley-kulche wala.
+This guy has been there for years now.
+It is now served at 35INR for a plate of spicy choley and three toasted kulchas.
+A lot of places serve choley kulche on the streets but the spices and preparation of the choley that this guy does is exemplary.

 And the best thing about these markets remain to be the simplicities that you find in the gallis – spotted a bunch of bright, kite paper chakris which took on a nostalgic toll!

-For some more food talk – another very famous joint is the staple street serving gol-gappas, tikki, pav bhaji and their famous – moong dal laddoos or also called ram laddoo.
-Crispy hot tikkis, pang of cold yogurt, sweet tamarind chutney and spicy mint – so many flavours packed into one tiny paper plate – mind boggling!
+Another very famous joint is the staple street serving gol-gappas, tikki, pav bhaji and their famous – moong dal laddoos or also called ram laddoo.
+Crispy hot tikkis, pang of cold yogurt, sweet tamarind chutney and spicy mint – so many flavours packed into one tiny paper plate.
+Mind boggling!

 Picked a roasted bhutta on the way back – even though I have always associated corns with summer holidays and monsoons, you pretty much get them at all times of the year now.
 Pick up a hot roasted one or a sweet steamed one!